 speaker

-Yeah, so on a non-GAAP basis, it's a little bit more at the midpoint of guidance.
-It's a little bit more than $8 million up quarter on quarter, December to September.
+Yeah, so on a non-GAAP basis, it's a little bit more at the midpoint of guidance, a little bit more than $8 million up quarter on quarter, December to September.
 And then we are reinstating the salary cut, taking the majority of employees that are kind of below a director level back to 100% salary this quarter, and that is factored into that $8 million increase.
 And so I would expect that OpEx, because we'll have a full quarter of that effect in the March quarter, will go up again in dollars, and we'll see where the revenue comes in terms of percentage of sales and all that.
 But those are things that we feel that we need to do.
 Our employees will have been on a pay cut for nine months, and we want to make sure that we've got an engaged group that is being compensated for the work that they're performing.
+Thank you.

 speaker